Hiroaki0422/California-Covid-Data-Warehouse-/README.md

 - Analyze statewide data in the context of all 50 states
 - Visualization of data

-The data is stored in a clean format which allows users to flexibly query them while maximizing the space availability and minimizing query time.
-Data is stored in star-schema with fact and dimension tables.
+The data is stored in a clean format which allows users to flexibly query them while trying to maximize the space availability and minimize the query time.
+Data is stored in star-schema with the fact and dimension tables.
 Fact tables include daily coronavirus cases in each county, number of still-available ICU beds in each county, cases reported in institutions such as nursing homes, adult-senior care facilities and prisons where outbreaks happen often and others.
 Dimension tables include demography of each county, information about healthcare institutions, nursing homes, prisons and others.
 Please refer to the data model section below for more detail of data models and schema.

 **Data Flow**
 ![warehouse data flow](https://i.postimg.cc/R0K64cRy/Coronavirus-Data-Warehouse.png)